Know Your Rights Under The False Claims Act

 At NachtLaw, we assist employees with reporting employer fraud, and the misuse of state and federal dollars in accordance with the False Claims Act.
 Our attorneys will advise you on how best to protect yourself from employer retaliation and ensure your rights are respected.
 Contact us to arrange an initial consultation with an experienced and dedicated lawyer.

 The federal False Claims Act was enacted in response to the billions of dollars being lost to dishonest government contractors on an annual basis.
 It is designed to hold those organizations/entities that purposely defraud the federal government civilly liable for their actions.
 Recently, the Fraud Enforcement and Recovery Act expanded that protection to employees of subcontractors, even if the subcontractors don’t directly receive government dollars.
 In order to encourage employees with knowledge of any employer wrongdoing to come forward, the False Claims Act includes specific provisions that safeguard employees from retaliatory action by their employer.
 More importantly, the Act also contains a qui tam provision that grants the whistle blowing employee a percentage of the total money recovered from their employer.
 If the federal government chooses not to move forward with a case against the employer, the employee can still pursue a qui tam action on their own with the assistance of their lawyer.

 At NachtLaw, we are committed to protecting those who step forward to report government fraud.
 We understand the importance of privacy and discretion in these sensitive matters.
 Whistleblowing employees can best protect their rights and their jobs when they get legal advice before they step forward.
 Whether you need our assistance reporting wrongdoing or have questions about a qui tam action under the federal False Claims Act, you can rely on our knowledge, skill and experience.

-For more information or to schedule an appointment, please contact us.
-We represent clients throughout the states of Michigan and Ohio.
+For more information or to schedule an appointment, please call 888-312-7173.
+We represent clients throughout Michigan.